keuller/multi-task-manager/README.md

 ## Access the application

-There two users you can use to access the application:
+There are two users that you can use to access the application:

 | Email | Password |
 |-------|----------|